-Boilers and process heaters constructed/reconstructed (new units) between 4 June 2010 and 1 April 2013 must have been in compliance on 1 April 2013.
-Boiler and process heaters constructed or reconstructed after 1 April 2013, must be in compliance upon start-up.
-Boilers and process heaters constructed or reconstructed before 4 June 2010 (existing units) must be in compliance on 31 January 2016.
+All compliance deadlines have passed.
+All newly installed Boiler and process heaters must be in compliance upon start-up.
 If it is determined that the facility did not meet an applicable deadline for a boiler or process heater, immediately contact the AFCEC/CZTQ Air Quality Subject Matter Expert for a consult on developing a compliance strategy.